-Syllabus Quiz (2%) - Due: Monday, September 12, 2016 by 11:55pm on Moodle
+Syllabus Quiz (2%) - Due: Monday, September 12 by 11:55pm on Moodle

 Given that a syllabus is a contract between instructors and students, it is very important you are familiar with the contents of this document.
-Knowing key details will ensure your success in the course since you will be familiar with assignment guidelines, submission deadlines, late policies, required readings, etc. As a way to encourage familiarity with the syllabus, you will complete a quiz electronically via Moodle by the deadline noted above.
+Knowing key details will ensure your success in the course since you will be familiar with submission deadlines, instructor policies, etc. As a way to encourage familiarity with the syllabus, you will complete a quiz electronically via Moodle by the deadline noted above.